yannickk10/CA400-LingoLudus/docs/proposal/proposal.md

 ### Background

-This Idea came from the fact that we have a love for gaming and we both speak different languages apart from just English.
-We thought it would be good for people to be able to learn languages without having to do it in the usual mundane fashion that is implemented in schools or reading books.
+The idea was proposed by our supervisor Monica, we decided to go with the idea because we have a strong interest in gaming and we’re both bilingual.
+With this combined we came to a conclusion that this would be a fun and challenging project to tackle as our final year project.

 ### Achievements

-This would create a fun interactive way for people of practically any age and background to learn a new language.
+This would create a fun interactive way for people of any age and background to learn a new language.

 ### Justification

-It will be useful for people who just want to play a fun game, who are currently studying a new language or even people who possibly find themselves in a country where they are not familiar with the native language and want to have fun while learning how to speak that tongue.
+It will be useful for people with an interest in different languages who want to play a fun game while learning a new language.

 ### Programming language(s)

-Python3, PyGame, XML
+Python3, PyGame, C# for Unity

 ### Programming tools / Tech stack

-Git, Pyunit for testing, Gitlab Projects
+Git, Pyunit for testing, Gitlab Projects, Photoshop

 ### Hardware

 N/A

 ### Learning Challenges

-Gamification, Computer Assisted Language Learning, Independent framework design, Research Informed Project
+Gamification, Computer Assisted Language Learning, Independent framework design, Research Informed Project, C#, Unity gaming, Photoshop (character design), PyGame

 ### Breakdown of work

 Documentation for the project will be split evenly between both students to give a fair portion of work and experience to each of them.

 The Game Design aspect will be split more or less evenly between the two students.
-The creation of different sprites and movemen of different characters and AI will be handled by both students.
+The creation of different sprites and movement of different characters and AI will be handled by both students.
 The level design will also be a co-op effort to make sure that both students are able to get some good experience in all areas of the project.

-The Implementaion of the language learning mechanics will be researched by both students but seeing as Yann speaks French fluently he will be a big part of consulting in how the languag should be learnt.
-We beleive that since he speaks the language fluently that he will be able to give input on what is and isnt important in the initial stages of learning a language.
-Despite this being the case we will both still do extensive research on different techniques whe it comes to the teaching of a language.
+The Implementation of the language learning mechanics will be researched by both students but seeing as Yann speaks French fluently he will be a big part of consulting in how the language should be learnt.
+We believe that since he speaks the language fluently that he will be able to give input on what is and isn't important in the initial stages of learning a language.
+Despite this being the case we will both still do extensive research on different techniques when it comes to the teaching of a language.